Discover the skills required to successfully teach English abroad

 - Individuals who are interested in a “taster” of the University of Birmingham’s MA TESOL or Applied Linguistics Distance programme

 This microcredential caters to both learners who have a general interest in language teaching and those who already have practical language teaching experience.
-The course is open to those who have already completed the TESOL: Language Teaching Methodology microcredential offered by the University of Birmingham, but this is not a pre-requisite.

 Learn alongside experts at The Department of English Language and Linguistics